 It is believed that this area may have been used as a trading post many years ago and it is believed that the waters contain treasures.
 The relics are strictly safeguarded by the rangers who are stationed on the island.
 Because of this, tourism is regulated and visitors are allowed to swim, snorkel, and dive, but hiking is restricted to the beach area only.
 Only water may be brought ashore to drink.
 For your convenience, fresh water showers and restrooms are located on the boat.

 This tour includes a bilingual, certified guide, all snorkeling equipment, park admission fee, drinking water, and lunch at the Pirate Cove Hotel.
+Note: The $15 per person park admission fee cannot be refunded in the event of cancellation.
 One way boat transportation to the island can take from 45 minutes to an hour.
 Combined time of this tour with round trip boat ride, two snorkeling adventures, and lunch, typically takes between 4 to 6 hours and can be influenced by the number of scuba divers who may also be on the boat.

 Please bring a dry change of clothing, your bathing suit and a towel, sun block, binoculars, and your camera.
 This is the perfect opportunity to take memorable underwater photos in these historical waters where treasure may be hiding!